 You can keep up with our Faith Journey Travels by checking our website here!
-We are heading to the country of Malta this Spring, 2015!

 I was born with a yellow streak that ran all the way up my backside…literally.
 I have always been afraid of everything.
 The dark, of course the dark.
 The boogie man, my shadow, strangers, the sky falling, anything that could happen would happen and it would definitely happen to me at the worst possible time.
 Oh, and did I mention elevators?
 I am terrified of elevators and closed-in places of any kind.
 I am so claustrophobic I once made my husband climb 14 flights of stairs to avoid the elevator.